chef/chef-web-docs/chef_master/source/install_server_ha.rst

 Nodes
 ----------------------------------------------------------------
-* Three backend cluster nodes
+* The HA backend installation requires three cluster nodes.
+Chef has not tested and does not support installations with other numbers of backend cluster nodes.
 * One or more frontend group nodes

 Hardware Requirements